AI For Parent Access Calls

 Common same-day pediatric concerns where parents need help understanding the clinic's visit path, hours, insurance, and location.

-Outcome: Move visit-ready calls toward online check-in or staff callback while routing clinical judgment questions.
+Outcome: Move visit-ready calls toward online check-in or staff callback while sending clinical judgment questions to staff.

 After-hours parent reassurance calls